Exploring accessibility for video, lecture, and synchronous sessions

 • Avoid blinking and flashing content, which can be triggering for students with seizure disorders.

 • Try to speak slowly.
-This will not only allow your audience more time to process what you are saying but also improve the accuracy of your automatic captions.
+This will allow your audience more time to process what you are saying and improve the accuracy of your automatic captions.

 • Do not set up multimedia to play automatically; allow the student to control the play function.